-Our advocates are here to support callers through any part of an abusive relationship.
-They are highly trained to provide culturally-specific peer support, domestic violence and healthy relationship education, safety planning, and help finding direct services in the caller’s area, and of course, to listen.
+Our advocates are here to support contacts through any part of an abusive relationship.
+They are available 24/7 and provide culturally-specific peer support, safety planning, domestic violence and healthy relationship education and help finding direct services in the contact’s area, and of course, to listen.

 Who do you help?

 StrongHearts is happy to serve anyone impacted by domestic and sexual violence but we are specifically culturally-appropriate for Native Americans.

 There are a few other national domestic violence culturally-appropriate organizations for other ethnic and racial groups.

 24-hr National domestic violence hotline: 1-800-799-7233